cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 If you have used **OPACs** (online public access catalogs) or **discovery systems**, you are already familiar with an ILS/LSP from a user's perspective.
 You have likely conducted a search for a **serial** (e.g., journal), and you have most definitely borrowed a book from a library.
-The ILS OPAC or the LSP discovery systems makes these end user functions possible.
+The ILS OPAC or the LSP discovery system makes these end user functions possible.

 For several decades and until recently, the OPAC was the primary way to locate and access items in library collections.
 In LSPs the OPAC has evolved into a **discovery system**.